Skip to main content

 Cost codes (sometimes called analysis codes) identify specific budget lines for each transaction.
 They allow the accountant to summarize income and expenditure, according to these budget lines such as personnel costs, travel, or laboratory consumables.
 It is important to give careful thought to the cost codes before the accounts are set up and, if in doubt, to subdivide the cost codes using a tree system, as any later changes to the cost codes will require the accountant to go back and recode the relevant vouchers and entries in the books of account.
 For example, if there is only one cost code for all travel, but later information is required on how much has been spent for international travel, as opposed to travel within the country, this will not be possible without going back to re-code all the travel expenditures.

-This page titled 18.3: Accounting is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Drue H. Barrett, Angus Dawson, Leonard W. Ortmann (Oxford University Press) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18.3: Accounting is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Drue H. Barrett, Angus Dawson, Leonard W. Ortmann (Oxford University Press) via source content that was edited to the style and standards of the LibreTexts platform.